kotas/jarty/README.md

 You can refer the current value by this.value in the method.
 Remember that you have to return `this` for the method chain.

+## Debugging

+Jarty throws a ParseError exception when a template has a syntax error.

+If you load `src/jarty.debugger.js` in your page, Jarty exceptions will be displayed as a styled popup on the top of the page.

+    <script src="jarty.js" type="text/javascript" charset="utf-8"></script>
+    <script src="jarty.debugger.js" type="text/javascript" charset="utf-8"></script>

+Remember that you must load `jarty,debugger.js` AFTER `jarty.js`.